 - Exit Distributions menu

-- Chose method of install, #2 is used to install from your custom local FTP server if you followed my recommendations above.
-If you chose #2 then enter the URL manually on the next screen, which should just be the hostname.
+- Choose a method of install, #2 is used to install from your custom local FTP server if you followed my recommendations above.
+If you choose #2 then enter the URL manually on the next screen, which should just be the hostname.

 We first need to recompile the kernel with bridging and dummynet enabled so they will work when we configure them.
 Luckily, we had the install program dump the kernel source in /usr/src so we can recompile the kernel.
 The current kernel (aka GENERIC) is at /usr/src/sys/i386/conf/GENERIC.
 We need to copy it, edit it, and add the options we need, then compile it and install it.

 (after logging in)